dtrckd/pymake/Readme.md

 # PYMAKE

-Pymake help making reproducible research by providing tools to create :

-* complex and traceable design of experiments.
+Pymake helps making reproducible research by providing tools adapted for the creation of **complex and traceable design of experiments** and **Models for data analysis**.

-* Models for data analysis.
+This code is in a living devellopment stage and yet unstable.

-## Zen
+### Zen

 If a good (scientific) library do the job, wrap it:
 * numpy